Hua Hong Semiconductor

 Hua Hong Semiconductor Limited is a publicly listed Chinese pure-play semiconductor foundry company based in Shanghai, established in 1996 as part of China's national efforts to boost its IC industry.
 Currently, Hua Hong's most advanced node is achieved by its subsidiary Shanghai Huali (HLMC), which can manufacture 28/22-nm process.

 It is currently mainland China's second largest chip-maker behind rival SMIC and 6th largest globally, with a market share of 2.6% in 2021.

 History

 In 1996, Shanghai Huahong Microelectronics Co., Ltd. (now Huahong Group) was established as part of China's national efforts to boost its IC industry.

 In 1997, a joint venture HHNEC was formed between Huahong and NEC China to produce DRAM for NEC.
 The company phased out DRAM production in 2003 and became a pure-play foundry.

 In December 2000, Grace Shanghai was formed by Grace Cayman as a pure-play foundry.

 In 2011, HHNEC and Grace Shanghai was merged to form Shanghai Huahong Grace Semiconductor Manufacturing Corporation, which later fell under Hua Hong Group, a fully owned subsidiary of Hua Hong Semiconductor Limited.

 In 2014, Hua Hong was listed on the Hong Kong Stock Exchange.
 In 2023, the company seeks to raise capital by listing themselves on the Shanghai Stock Exchange.
 This was to build their own advanced chip technologies amid U.S. restrictions.
+In October 2025, the United States Department of Defense stated that Hua Hong Semiconductor merits inclusion on a list of companies linked to China's military.
+In April 2026, the United States Department of Commerce ordered multiple U.S. chip equipment makers to halt tool shipments to Hua Hong, citing national security concerns.